pippolo84/performance-and-scalability-of-go-applications/05-scheduler/INSTRUCTIONS.md

 ### Complete the exercise

-Read the source code, try to understand if the code may benefit from concurrency and/or parallelization Time, profile and trace the program.
-You may want to use the `GOMAXPROCS` env var to tune the number of OS threads to use.
+Read the source code, try to understand if the code may benefit from concurrency and/or parallelization.

+Time profile and trace it.
+You may want to use the `GOMAXPROCS` env var to tune the number of Ps to use.

 Is it possible to exploit Go concurrency support to make it faster?
 And, if so, to which extent?